Westbrook Lemon Cucumber Gose is now available in cans for summer 2018.

 The slightly sour beer is brewed with coriander and sea salt, plus a touch of key lime juice.

 Fans of the the brewery’s original gose will definitely find the resemblance in Key Lime.
 When cold (like, refrigerator cold), the beer has a strong lime tartness.
 Key lime juice is the boss.
 As the beer warms up a bit, there is some hints of graham cracker.
 Or… we could be completely making that part up.
-It does start to taste like pie as it gets warmer.
-Or we just want pie.
+We can’t stop thinking about pie.
+It does become more pie-like as it gets warmer.
+Or we maybe we just want pie.

-Westbrook Key Lime Pie Gose is available in 12 ounce cans, and draft, as a limited seasonal.
+Westbrook Key Lime Pie Gose will be available again in 12 ounce cans, and draft, as a limited seasonal.